MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 React's latest version is v0.16.4
 Angular's latest version is v6. // TODO: FIX!!!

-While stated earlier that the non-coding chatter will be kept to a minimum, this chapter is all about concepts, architecture, and tooling for any size development team, and this particular chapter will be focused as a short lecture/discussion about how modern JavaScript tools are set up from scratch.
+While stated earlier that the non-coding chatter will be kept to a minimum, this chapter is all about concepts, architecture, and tooling for any size development team.
+This particular chapter will be focused as a short lecture/discussion about how modern JavaScript tools are set up from scratch.

 There's lots of subjectivity and strong opinions on this particular subject, so please take these suggestions with a grain of salt.
 Some people prefer `stylus` over `Sass`, and others might like `pug` or `jade` over `handlebars`, and those are totally valid opinions.